New Beginnings Therapy

 This paper is proposing a succinct critical evaluation of existing research literature on psychopathology and, more specifically, is going to critically analyse definitional associations between psychopathy and criminality, biological basis for psychopathy, similarities and differences between psychopathic personality and antisocial personality disorder and current developments in assessment of psychopathy.
 This review is structured in three parts, each such part representing various degrees of understanding and associated research evidence for the aforementioned considerations.

 Definitions and classification of psychopathy are presented and linked to current research on criminality.
 This part is also going to attempt a clear response to the proposed statement that psychopaths are unable to prevent themselves from acting anti-socially, assess various features of psychopathy and its link to genetic predispositions of psychopaths and their anti-social behaviour.
 The second part of this paper is going to focus on biological basis for psychopathy, evaluate recent scientific findings and its implication for distinguishing between possible psychopathic subtypes such as primary and secondary psychopathy (Huss, 2014).
 The third and last section of this analysis is an evaluation of assessment of psychopathy and recent developments in the field.
-Such considerations are offered as an attempt to bring to the fore scientific evidence in order to inform initial stages of decision making in public policy regarding a proposed bill that would require pre-emptive indefinite hospitalisation in a secure facility for psychopaths.
+Such considerations are offered as an attempt to bring to the fore scientific evidence in order to inform initial stages of decision making in public policy regarding a proposed bill that would require pre-emptive indefinite hospitalization in a secure facility for psychopaths.
 A summary of findings is going to form the conclusion of this paper.
 The outcome is accompanied by a suggested acknowledgement that all findings need to be viewed alongside issues of ethics and methodology and not in isolation.
-All such analysis was developed as part of a reflective practice process during a court trial in the UK between February 2018 and March 2019.
+All such analysis was developed as part of a reflective practice between February 2018 and March 2019.

 By way of introduction and in consideration of the first two statements proposed for analysis, a) psychopaths are criminal by definition and b) individuals with psychopathy are unable to prevent themselves from acting anti-socially, the nature of psychopathy and its classification with the psychological realms are necessary.